A topic from the subject of Distillation in Chemistry.

 Procedure:

-1. Prepare solutions: Dissolve 0.1 M of each chloride salt in water.
+1. Prepare solutions: Prepare 0.1 M solutions of each chloride salt by dissolving the appropriate mass of each salt in a known volume of distilled water.
+Ensure complete dissolution by stirring.

-2. Measure pH: Using pH paper, determine the pH of each solution.
+2. Measure pH: Using a pH meter or pH paper, carefully measure the pH of each solution.
+Record your observations.

 Observations: